byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 *The processes required for fermentation were present on earth when Wo-Man appeared on the scene.
 Bacterial fermentation; The alchemy of the most intimate relationships between Wo-Man, microbe and food.*

+*Recolonize a domesticated digestive track with ancient native cultures that heal.*

 #### *A Symbiotic Gaian Connection; Coevolution.*

-**Ancient descendants of the living *Mother-culture,* "kefir grains" are a true *Living Legacy* that can theoretically live forever! *Symbiotic human engagement keeps this culture alive.* Given adequate nutrition and tolerable environmental conditions, healthy kefir grains grow and reproduce rapidly.**
+**Ancient descendants of the living *Mother-culture,* "kefir grains" are a true *Living Legacy* that can theoretically live forever! *Symbiotically nurturing each other, human engagement keeps the kefir culture alive.* Given adequate nutrition and tolerable environmental conditions, healthy kefir grains grow and reproduce rapidly.**

 #### Biologically kefir grains evolved from spontaneous symbiosis, are a symbiotic entity that self-reproduces and can not be recreated by science.